Eugène-François Vidocq: Le bureau des renseignements (1833–1848)

 In 1833, Vidocq founded Le bureau des renseignements ("Office of Information"), a company that was a mixture of a detective agency and a private police force.
-It is considered to be the first known detective agency.
+It is considered to be the first private detective agency in the world.
 Once again, he predominantly hired ex-convicts.

 His squad, which initially consisted of eleven detectives, two clerks and one secretary, pitted itself on behalf of businesspeople and private citizens against Faiseurs (crooks, fraudsters, and bankruptcy artists), occasionally using illegal means.
 From 1837, Vidocq quarreled constantly with the official police because of his activities and his questionable relations with various government agencies such as the War Department.
 On 28 November 1837, the police executed a search and seizure and confiscated over 3,500 files and documents.
 A few days later, Vidocq was arrested and spent Christmas and New Year in jail.
 He was charged with three crimes, namely the acquisition of money by deception, corruption of civil servants, and the pretension of public functions.
 In February 1838, after numerous witnesses had testified, the judge dismissed all three charges.
 Vidocq was free again.

 Vidocq increasingly became the subject of literature and public discussions.
 Balzac wrote several novels and plays that contained characters modeled after Vidocq.